Thugs Stab Vet And Then Go After His Girlfriend, Don’t Realize Mistake Until It’s Too Late | John Hawkins' Right Wing News

 - Comment Now 0

 If you live in Chicago, you are much more likely to be murdered, raped, robbed and assaulted than anywhere else in the United States.
 To anyone planning a trip it would be difficult to miss the many stories of how dangerous visiting Chicago can be.
-27-yr-old, Neil McCarthy London his 26-year-old girlfriend, Carisa Lerner made the mistake of planning a trip from Minneapolis to Chicaco for a quick weekend getaway in 2015 not knowing that they would become one of these statistics.
+27 yr-old, Neil McCarthy London and his 26 year-old girlfriend, Carisa Lerner, made the mistake of planning a trip from Minneapolis to Chicago for a quick weekend getaway in 2015, not knowing that they would become one of these statistics.

-In January 2017 the crime rates in Chicago were so unbearable that it deemed a tweet from President Donald Trump.
+In January 2017, the crime rate in Chicago were so unbearable that it deemed a tweet from President Donald Trump.

 If Chicago doesn't fix the horrible "carnage" going on, 228 shootings in 2017 with 42 killings (up 24% from 2016), I will send in the Feds!